thehelp/cluster/README.md

 ## Advanced

-In more complex scenarios, you can register for shutdown notifications and delay shutdown like this:
+In more complex scenarios, say for example you're responding to incoming socket.io messages, you can register for shutdown notifications and delay shutdown like this:

 ```
 var graceful = new cluster.Graceful();
 graceful.on('shutdown', function() {
-  // start shutting down
+  // start shutting down all active socket.io connections
 });
 graceful.addCheck(function() {
   // return true if ready to shut down